mynimi/mynimi.github.io/_posts/2016-01-26-brushlettering-tools.md

 And that wraps it up.
 I hope you liked this post that's a little different from what I usually do.
 Give Brushlettering a try, it is the ultimate stress relieve!

+Also if you want to see more of my brushlettering adventures - I finally joined [Instagram](https://www.instagram.com/halfapx/) and will share it there.